apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 A JSON object that defines structure of the input object accepted by the actor (see [Input and Output](../README.md#input-and-output) for details).
-The file is referenced from the main [actor file](ACTOR.md) using the `inputSchema` directive, and it is typically stored in `./ACTOR/input_schema.json`.
+The file is referenced from the main [actor file](ACTOR.md) using the `input` directive, and it is typically stored in `.actor/input-schema.json`.

 **Backwards compatibility:** If the main actor file is missing, the system uses the legacy [`INPUT_SCHEMA.json`](https://docs.apify.com/actors/development/input-schema) in actor's top-level directory (if present).

 Changes to the legacy `INPUT_SCHEMA.json`:
 - We removed `title`, it is largely useless.
-- Using `actorInputSchemaVersion` instead of `schemaVersion`, to make it clear what is this file, as file names can be arbitrary.
+- Using `actorSpecificationVersion` instead of `schemaVersion`, to make it clear what is this file, as file names can be arbitrary.
 - define what is required at field level instead of having a separate property `"required": ["startUrls", "pageFunction"]`.